UnipayFI/unitas-evm-contract/contracts/README_OLD.md

 ## Smart contract architecture

 Our smart contract architecture is seperate into 3 pieces.
 One contract for minting/redemption, one contract for our stablecoin, USDu, an ERC20 token.
-And one contract for our staked, yield bearing stablecoin stUSDu, an extension of the ERC 4626 standard.
+And one contract for our staked, yield bearing stablecoin sUSDu, an extension of the ERC 4626 standard.

 ## Minting/Redemption contract